 Busy services positioned on a busy junction.
 Like all M5 service areas, Gordano will struggles under the summer holiday pressure, but its large building and surroundings means it copes fairly well - until you try to get back on to the roundabout.

-Catering: Burger King, Chicago Town Pizza, KFC, Starbucks, Subway, The Good Breakfast, f'real Milkshakes, Krispy Kreme, Slush Puppie, Starbucks on the Go, The Good Bakery, Starbucks Drive Thru Shops: Waitrose & Partners, WHSmith Amenities: Changing Places, Ramada, Showers, Welcome Break Gaming Outdoor Space: Grass bank at back of car park; Picnic Tables Charging Points: GRIDSERVE Electric Highway 50kW CCS, 50kW CHAdeMO & 22kW Type 2; Tesla Supercharger 120kW Forecourt: Welcome Break Fuel, The Good Bakery, Chicago Town Pizza, Rollover, Starbucks on the Go, Top!Blue AdBlue
+Catering: Burger King, Chopstix Noodle Bar, KFC, Starbucks, Subway, The Good Breakfast, f'real Milkshakes, Jolly Rancher Slush, Krispy Kreme, Rollover, Starbucks on the Go, The Good Bakery, Starbucks Drive Thru Shops: Waitrose & Partners, WHSmith Amenities: Ramada, Changing Places, Game Zone, Showers Outdoor Space: Grass bank at back of car park; Picnic Tables Charging Points: GRIDSERVE Electric Highway 50kW CCS, 50kW CHAdeMO & 22kW Type 2; Tesla Supercharger 120kW Forecourt: Welcome Break, The Good Bakery, Chicago Town Pizza, Rollover, Starbucks on the Go, LPG (Calor)

 This information is provided to us by third parties.
 You should always check with staff on site.

 Gordano opened with a light brown building consisting of four hexagon-shaped domes, similar to what soon opened at Burtonwood.
 Forte loved hexagons.